 - 11.1.1 SWAT Archaeology would like to thank Persimmon Homes Limited for commissioning the project.
-Thanks are also extended to Greg Chutter Archaeological Officer East Sussex County Council, for his advice and assistance. - 11.1.2 Scott Skinner and Pawel Cichy supervised the archaeological fieldwork; illustrations were produced by Bartek Cichy and Django Rayner.
+Thanks are also extended to Greg Chuter Archaeological Officer East Sussex County Council, for his advice and assistance. - 11.1.2 Scott Skinner and Pawel Cichy supervised the archaeological fieldwork; illustrations were produced by Bartek Cichy and Django Rayner.
 The early pottery and flint analysis was undertaken by Mike Seager Thomas, the later pottery, ceramic building material and miscellaneous finds by Luke Barber, and the animal bone by Carol White.
 The environmental samples were processed under the supervision of Lisa Gray and the assessment written by Lisa Gray.
-The Assessment report was prepared by Scott Skinner and Eliott Wragg. - 11.1.3 The project was managed by Dr Paul Wilkinson MCIfA.
+The Assessment report was prepared by Scott Skinner and Eliott Wragg.
+Further report was edited by B. Cichy. - 11.1.3 The project was managed by Dr Paul Wilkinson MCIfA.